 - Posture: Working the rear delts helps avoid a “hunched forward” appearance and poor posture.

 - Shoulder Health: They help deal with imbalances as most people concentrate on the anterior and lateral heads of the deltoids, not the rear deltoids.
 Working out every head of the deltoids helps to keep your shoulders healthy and prevent injuries.

 - Versatility: Face pulls are versatile, easy to do, and can be performed without machines.
-You can use cables, bands, dumbbells, or a barbell to pull the weight straight toward your eye area.
+Besides using a barbell to pull the weight straight toward your eye area, you can use cables, bands, or dumbbells.

 - Grab a barbell with your hands slightly wider than shoulder-width distance apart and with your palms facing down.
 Let the bar rest by your tights

 - Stand with your feet about hip-width distance apart